The most popular working time models at a glance

 Full-time work has established itself over the decades because it offers planning security and involves little organizational effort.
 However, it is also very inflexible and therefore no longer up to date in many sectors.

 For younger generations in particular, “life” comes first when it comes to work-life balance.
 This is also the approach of the timecard.
-We provide the means to record time.
+We provide the means to track time.
 But time is not just money; time is life.

 A widespread working model is shift work, which works both full-time and part-time.
 The working days in the company are divided into shifts and all employees are assigned a shift.
 When one shift ends, another begins.
 This increases the total working time in the company and there is virtually never a standstill.